St Louis County, Missouri - EM48sr

 CW: Interested in QRQ (high speed) CW on the air or over the internet?
 Check out AA0HW's "QRQcw" site...go here.
 Take a look at Chuck's video on setting up the software program called "rufzWORDS" (3000 Most Commonly Used Words in the United States) to help increase your speed and accuracy of copying common words.
 I am a member of the First Class Operators Club, FOC #1916 and CWops, #271.
 I have been a long time member of the CFO, #023 and enjoy QRQ rag chew QSOs using my N0SA paddles and various keyboards.
 My dad (W4BI - SK) was a WW2 Intercept Operator, Instructor and Member of the On-the-Roof-Gang (OTRG) Class of 1935.
 QRQ CW has always been big part of my ham operations.

-PACTOR-4 SCS (Special Communications Systems) has also introduced a new Pactor modem model DR-7800 or "P4 Dragon" which I have had in use now for a couple of years.
-This is a "high end" modem for HF with a maximum throughput of 5512bps (without compression) so it is pretty quick.
-This is up to 3x faster than PACTOR-3 but at the cost of BW requiring 2.4khz and higher symbol rate.
+PACTOR-4 SCS (Special Communications Systems) also has a relatively new Pactor modem model DR-7800 or "P4 Dragon" which I have had in use now for several years.
+It is a "fast" HF modem with a maximum throughput of 5512bps (without compression).
+Up to 3x faster than PACTOR-3 and requires 2.4khz BW and faster symbol rate.
 It works quite well on P-3 with RMS Express (Winlink) and I enjoying using it for this purpose.
 For more info visit p4dragon.com .

 DRM listening in the USA:

 To keep up on the DRM happenings worldwide join the DRM-NA yahoo group.
 Despite the loss of many SWL stations, DRM stations can still be heard here in the USA.
 Check the DRM schedule for times and frequencies.
 Radio New Zealand (RNZI) continues to pound big signals into the Midwest US.
 DRM can provide a near high fidelity FM experience on shortwave!
 If you have never experienced this, it may be hard for you to believe a "Shortwave station?" can sound so good!
 It can...
 It sure would be a good replacement for "HD" Radio in the US's AM band!
 "Dream" software is open source and easy to set up especially with SDR radios.